OpenSSL for Microsoft Windows

 Check out FireDaemon Inspektor.
 It's a simple command-line tool that you can use to verify and validate SSL / TLS certificates and certificate chains.

 Please refer to OpenSSL's documentation.

-Whenever we release an updated version of FireDaemon Fusion or OpenSSL gets updated with security fixes, we will ship FireDaemon Fusion with the latest version of OpenSSL_1_1_1-stable available.
-We are currently shipping OpenSSL-1.1.1i-dev at commit OpenSSL_1_1_1h-18-g25fa346e90 as reported by:
+Whenever we release an updated version of FireDaemon Fusion or OpenSSL gets updated with security fixes, we will provide the latest tagged version of the OpenSSL_1_1_1-stable branch and ship FireDaemon Fusion with it.
+The currently deployed OpenSSL library is version 1.1.1k at commit OpenSSL_1_1_1k-0-gfd78df59b0:

 git describe --always --tag --long --first-parent --dirty

 The actual command line to build OpenSSL is as follows (where %toolset% is VC-WIN32 and VC-WIN64A respectively):

 perl ..\Configure %toolset% no-asm no-ssl3 no-zlib no-comp no-ui-console no-autoload-config --api=1.1.0 --prefix="%installdir%" --openssldir="%commoninstalldir%" -DOPENSSL_NO_DEPRECATED

 For reference, the build script used to create the binary distribution is attached to this article.